 While influenza has been around the world for quite some time now, it was the genetically modified new virus appearing first in Mexico in the year 2009 that caught the attention of the world.
-It was found to have genetic re-assortments with gene segments from swine, avian and human flu virus.The scientists labeled it as novel influenza A (H1N1).
-It reached pandemic proportions in June 2009 with WHO raising the level of Influenza pandemic alert from phase 5 to 6.
+It was found to have genetic re-assortments with gene segments from swine, avian and human flu virus.1The scientists labeled it as novel influenza A (H1N1).
+It reached pandemic proportions in June 2009 with WHO raising the level of Influenza pandemic alert from phase 5 to 6.2 resurgence in the years 2012 - 13, India saw a recent resurgence in late 2014 and early 2015.4The year 2015 saw increase in H1N1 cases in India from January to April with peak in February and a total of 35767 cases and 2218 deaths.5 Gujarat happens to be one of the most affected states.
+In light of these findings an optimum public awareness and education measures are recommended in India even during the inter resurgence period.
+4

 It was treated as public health emergency and cases continue to be reported even now.
-The H1N1 continues to be the major strain among all the specimens found positive for influenza testing worldwide even during the year 2016.
-After the resurgence in the years 2012 - 13, India saw a recent resurgence in late 2014 and early 2015.The year 2015 saw increase in H1N1 cases in India from January to April with peak in February and a total of 35767 cases and 2218 deaths.
-Gujarat happens to be one of the most affected states.
-In light of these findings an optimum public awareness and education measures are recommended in India even during the inter resurgence period.
+The H1N1 continues to be the major strain among all the specimens found positive for influenza testing worldwide even during the year 2016.3 After the